 Call an Okaloosa County Criminal Lawyer for Help

-If your loved one has a bond set and you have questions about how to get them out of jail, we would be glad to help you.
+If your loved one has a bond set and you have questions about how to get them out of jail, I would be glad to help you.
 Call Flaherty Defense Firm anytime, day or night, at (850) 243-6097.